Toyota Crown: Crown Eight (G10)

 The Crown Eight was considered as a possible submission for use by the Japanese Imperial Household Agency as a car to be used by senior members of the Imperial House of Japan, but it lost out to the Nissan Prince Royal.
-The Crown Eight was replaced in 1967 by the first Century with the model code VG20.
+The Crown Eight was replaced in 1967 by the Century VG20.
 Approx 3,800 Crown Eights were produced.
-Some of the items that were exclusive to the Crown Eight were climate control, automatic headlamps, electrically powered windows, electric cruise control, a three-speed "Toyoglide" automatic transmission, and electromagnetic door latches, which were also installed on the Crown Eight successor, the Century.
+Some of the items that were exclusive to the Crown Eight were climate control, automatic headlamps, electrically powered windows, electric cruise control, and a two-speed "Toyoglide" automatic transmission.
+Vent windows were installed on all doors, separate from the side windows, and could be opened or closed electrically.
+The front and rear door latches were electromagnetic and installed on the Crown Eight successor, the Century.
+Unlike a conventional door handle, the door latch would release by touching the interior switch.
+The front suspension used a double wishbone suspension with coil springs and the rear used a trailing arm suspension with coil springs, with shock absorbers for all wheels.
+The Crown Eight was available in four exterior colors: Royal Bronze Metallic, Sherwood Olive Metallic, Black, and Victoria Blue Metallic.

 Toyopet Crown – Third generation (S50; 1967)

 Launched in 1967, the mechanicals were much the same as the previous generation, but additional equipment was included.
 The X-frame chassis of the S40 series was now dropped in favour of a perimeter frame that improved collision protection for passengers; this chassis design would remain in use until 1999 when the S130-series wagons were superseded by the unibody S170-series Estates.
 Higher specification models used the 2.0-liter M engine or the 2.3-liter 2M engine shared with the Toyota 2000GT sports coupe.
 A premium level Super Saloon joined the Super Deluxe model, and was available with the 2M engine including twin carburettors, electric windows, rear seat radio controls, air conditioning and luxury fabric on the seating including the Crown logo embossed into the vinyl.
 Lower specified models were equipped with the R-series four-cylinder engines.
 Crown vehicles meant for commercial use had received the Masterline nameplate until the introduction of this generation; they were now badged "Crown" as well.
 However, this generation was the last to be offered in an entire line of commercials - from the next generation on, the only commercial-use model available was the Crown Van, whose bodywork was also used for the Wagon models.
 Crown Double-Cab pickups were produced by the former Central Motor Co., Ltd. until December 1970.

 When the 1967 S50 series Crown was introduced to Japan, television commercials used Japanese actor Satoshi Yamamura, who among his many roles on stage, movie, and television, portrayed Fleet Admiral Isoroku Yamamoto in the 1970s movie Tora!
 Tora!
 Tora!
 Yamamura would serve as the Crown spokesman for 16 years, introducing subsequent new generations of Crown products until 1983.